 Throughout the race, you will hear the announcers mention the car is pushing or it is loose.
 That is “announcer speak” for under or oversteer.

 Under and Over Steer are used to explain vehicle characteristics.

-Oversteer (Announcer guys call this “loose”) — is the condition where the rear tires lose adhesion, while the front tires remain in contact with the pavement.
-The back end the car will slide out, actually snap out, is a better explanation.
+Oversteer (Announcer guys call this “loose”) — is the condition where the rear tires lose adhesion while the front tires remain in contact with the pavement.
+The back end of the car will slide out; actually, snap out is a better explanation.

-You will also hear the announcers talk about the vehicle changing from under to over steer, or vice versa, as the vehicle is moving through the corner.
-As mentioned above the driver will be in the 1320-foot corner for about 4 seconds, and moving about 160 feet in a half of a second, with a car changing from understeer to understeer, and that can create some exciting driving.
+You will also hear the announcers talk about the vehicle changing from under to oversteer, or vice versa, as the car is moving through the corner.
+As mentioned above, the driver will be in the 1320-foot turn for about 4 seconds and moving about 160 feet in half a second, with a car changing from understeer to understeer, which can create some exciting driving.

 Enjoy the race!